Australian residential architectural styles: Victorian Tudor

-The Tudor style grew out of a nostalgia for older English concepts, particularly focused on the days of Queen Elizabeth I and Henry VIII.
-Its role in Australia began when the English architect Edward Blore designed Government House in Sydney in 1834.
+The Tudor style grew out of a nostalgia for older English concepts, particularly focusing on the days of Elizabeth I and Henry VIII.
+Its role in Australia began when the English architect Edward Blore designed the Sydney Government House in 1834.
 The style spread all over Australia and also influenced later styles like Federation Queen Anne and Inter-War Old English.